DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-32.md

 ###### v23
 He took them, and sent them over the stream, and sent over that which he had.

+### Jacob Wrestles with God and Gets the Name Israel
 ###### v24
 Jacob was left alone, and wrestled with a man there until the breaking of the day.